selimanac/defold-random/README.md

 ### rnd.seed(`init_state, init_seq`)

 Seeds the random number generator.
+Random number generator is always initialized by using entropy seed.
+You don't need to call this method unless you want to control the seed.

 `init_state` is the starting state for the RNG, you can pass any 64-bit value.
 `init_seq` selects the output sequence for the RNG, you can pass any 64-bit value, although only the low 63 bits are significant.

+**Caution:** I don't recommend using of 64-bit integers.
+Consider using 32-bit integers instead.

 ### rnd.seed()

-Reset random number generator by using entropy seed.
+Re-seed the random number generator by using entropy seed.
+Random number generator is always initialized by using entropy seed.
+You don’t need to call this method unless you want to re-seed.

 ### rnd.number()